rails/rails/guides/source/form_helpers.md

 Notice that for the search form we are using the `url` option of `form_with`.
 Setting `url: "/search"` changes the form action value from the default current page path to `action="/search"`.

 In general, passing `url: my_path` to `form_with` tells the form where to make the request.
-The other option is to pass Active Record objects to the form, as you will learn [below](#creating-forms-with-model-objects).
+The other option is to pass Active Model objects to the form, as you will learn [below](#creating-forms-with-model-objects).
 You can also use [URL helpers](routing.html#path-and-url-helpers).

-The search form example also shows the [form builder](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html) object.
-You will learn about the many helpers provided by the form builder object (like`form.label` and `form.text_field` in the above example) in the next section.
+The search form example above also shows the [form builder](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html) object.
+You will learn about the many helpers provided by the form builder object (like`form.label` and `form.text_field`) in the next section.

 TIP: For every form `input` element, an `id` attribute is generated from its name (`"query"` in above example).
 These IDs can be very useful for CSS styling or manipulation of form controls with JavaScript.